polsys/ennemi/docs/tutorial.md

 \rho & 1
 \end{bmatrix}.
 $$
-There is an explicit formula for the mutual information between the two variables:
+In this case, there is a formula for the mutual information between the two variables:
 $$
 \mathrm{MI}(X, Y) = -\frac 1 2 \ln \det \Sigma = -\frac 1 2 \ln (1-\rho^2).
 $$